-For me it’s about believing in each other.
-Letting a woman do what she wants to do.
+For me, it’s about believing in each other and letting a woman do what she wants to do.
 She wants to work.
 Okay, let her.
 And at the same time a woman who is aware of who her husband is and what does he like or dislike and vice versa.

-What are your greatest gains from your companionship?
+What are the most significant gains from your companionship?